ryan-moreno/BMI_775_project/README.md

 ## Gene regulatory network estimation

-- Lasso method (TODO: 11)
+- Lasso method
+  - predictor variables $x^i$ are the expression levels of regulator genes
-  - response variables are expression levels of target gene
+  - response variables $y_i$ are expression levels of each target gene
-  - predictor variables are the expression levels of regulator genes
+  - TODO: How are the regulator and response variables separated in the Monte-Carlo simulation??

 - Cell line characteristic-specific gene network estimated using SiGN-L1